kikoseijo/minishell/README.md

 ## Norminette

-Check the Norminette norme errors using the Makefile by running:
+Convenient check using the Norminette to check for norm errors using the Makefile by running:

 ```
 $ make norme